qkaiser/qkaiser.github.io/_posts/2017-03-23-a-look-at-ogone.markdown

 * 14/03/2017 - Checked again on affected Android developers to make sure proper mitigations are in place
 * 15/03/2017 - Asked update from CERT.be: *"we called multiple times and the only answer we got was that they transferred the info to the tech guys."*
 * 23/03/2017 - 60 days have passed, no response, disclosing.
+* 03/04/2017 - Ogone got back to CERT.be, they fixed their latest version of the SDK and are contacting their customers to upgrade to the latest version.
+They are also hunting down the person who pushed the jar on Github.
+Sorry krishna1121 :)